arceos-hypervisor/doc/src/英文文档暂存目录，等后续国际化支持后再处理/arch_en.md

 ![](../assets/arceos-hv-dep.svg)

 <!-- * Note: we aim to consolidate all dependencies on ArceOS within the vmm-app -->
-Since modules/crates used for virtualization functionality in the ArceOS-Hypervisor architecture need to call OS-related resource management interfaces, **while we aim to consolidate all OS-related dependencies within the vmm-app**.
+Since modules/crates used for virtualization functionality in the AxVisor architecture need to call OS-related resource management interfaces, **while we aim to consolidate all OS-related dependencies within the vmm-app**.

 Various modules/crates will achieve dependency injection through Rust traits.